Joseloll/Jhook/README.md

 # To Do List
 - Fix Bugs
 - Make Cleaner Code
-- Added More To Spammer
+- Add More To Spammer
-- Added 1 more thing to deleter
+- Add 1 Thing To Deleter

 # Contacts